 Examination papers are sent to the CAS Office upon completion of the examination.
 The CAS Office prepares the examinations for the grading process.
-Approximately one week after all examinations have been completed, the examination and a preliminary list of multiple-choice answers will be posted on the Exams page of the CAS website.
-This is intended to assist candidates and the Examination Committee in determining whether they believe a question is ambiguous or defective.
+The next business day following the administration of all examinations, the examinations and a preliminary list of multiple-choice answers will be posted on the Exams page of the CAS website.
+This is intended to assist candidates and the CAS Syllabus & Examination Committee in determining whether they believe a question is ambiguous or defective.

 Grading of Examinations: A Timeline